JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 2. Click **Run**.

-The web application opens automatically in your default browser and is available by default at http://localhost:8080/
+The web application opens automatically in your default browser and is available by default at `http://localhost:8080/`.

-> The port number can vary because the 8080 port may be unavailable.
+> The port number can vary because port 8080 may be unavailable.
-> You can find the actual port number in the Gradle build console searching for the phrase "Project is running at".
+> You can find the actual port number in the Gradle build console by searching for the phrase "Project is running at".
 >
 {style="tip"}